XML RSSGet our feed

 (Muskogee)

-Thanks for the good question Bill.
+Thanks for the good question about the Mayan calendar and the rapture.
 Using the Mayan Calendar to date the Rapture is, in my opinion, an exercise in futility.
-I have Links at the bottom of this page which explore the Mayan Calendar.
+I have Links at the bottom of this page which explore the Mayan Calendar and the Biblical Rapture.

-The short answer is: There's no reason to believe that pagan Mayans who did not believe in Christ would have helpful insight into Biblical teaching about the Rapture.
+There is no reason to believe that pagan Mayans who did not believe in Christ would have helpful insight into Biblical teaching about the Rapture.
+And there is no reason to believe that God would instruct Christians about prophetic events through pagan Mayans who were not Christians.

 Is the Rapture of the Church